wikimedia-gadgets/twinkle-core/README.md

 # twinkle-core

-This is intended to be the "core" repository for Twinkle using which Twninkle installations for different wikis can be created.
+This is intended to be the "core" repository for Twinkle using which Twinkle installations for different wikis can be created.

 The twinkle-starter repository (yet to be created) will provide a template using which a new Twinkle installation can be started off easily.
 Each twinkle installation relies on twinkle-core as an npm dependency.

 [![Download stats](https://nodei.co/npm/twinkle-core.png?downloads=true&downloadRank=true)](https://nodei.co/npm/twinkle-core/)

 Documentation for twinkle-core is hosted on Toolforge.
-Check it out at https://tools-static.wmflabs.org/twinkle/core-docs/.
+Check it out at https://tools-static.wmflabs.org/twinkle/core-docs ([alternative link](https://twinkle.toolforge.org/core-docs)).

+As is the custom with TypeScript libraries, the GitHub repo only contains the TS  source files, and the NPM package only contains the built JS and .d.ts files.

 ## Contributing
 - Set up an IDE or code editor configuration to work with JS/TS.
-Popular choices include JetBrains IDEs (WebStrom/PhpStorm/IntelliJ IDEA Ultimate) if you have a licence (JetBrains offers free licenses to MediaWiki contributors and students) or Visual Studio Code.
+Popular choices include Visual Studio Code or one of the JetBrains IDEs if you have a licence (JetBrains offers free licenses to [MediaWiki contributors](https://www.mediawiki.org/wiki/JetBrains_IDEs) and [students](https://www.jetbrains.com/community/education/#students)).
 - See [the integrated development workflow](https://github.com/wikimedia/wvui#integrated-development-workflow) to work on twinkle-core while developing or testing a localised twinkle installation.
 The linked resource is from another repo – replace "WVUI" with "twinkle-core".

 ## TODO